jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ### :alarm_clock: Activity

-Based on the console output does anything stand out perhaps has you thinking about improving the code performance or efficiency?
+Review the console output and look for some inefficiency.
+Then ask yourself how you might update the code to improve it's performance.

 When asked slack your answer(s) in the thread.